The GHS & St Hilda's Old Scholars Association (OSA) is proud of its membership of over 10 000 women and men.

 - The 'Ammonite Scholarship' is awarded for two years from Year 11, for an exceptional all rounder

 Scholarships are funded by annual life membership to the OSA, fundraising events and donations.

-Introduced in 2013 as a Centenary initiative, the annual OSA Travel Award supports a financial member of the OSA in their pursuit of travel and learning, from which others will benefit.
-Valued at $3000 the Travel Award recognises the value of women who are independently making their mark on the world by observing, learning from and contributing to different cultures and communities.
+Introduced in 2013 as a Centenary initiative, the annual OSA Career Development Award, (previously OSA Travel Award) supports a financial member of the OSA in their pursuit of travel and learning, from which others will benefit.
+Valued at $3000 the Career Development Award recognises the value of women who are independently making their mark on the world by observing, learning from and contributing to different cultures and communities.

 Special events provide an opportunity for Old Scholars to meet up with friends, share interests and reconnect with the School.
 Often these occasions extend to the wider public, encouraging a strong community spirit.

 To mark the decades since leaving school, six reunions take place each year.
 There is also an annual morning tea for members aged over 70.
 Please refer to the School calendar for the 2016 Old Scholar reunions.

 CIGS Golf Day

 Special fundraising efforts contribute to the OSA Scholarship Fund and donations and ongoing support are greatly appreciated.